SalGiannetto/Getting_and_Cleaning_course_prl/CodeBook.md

 ## Data <a name="data"></a>

-The `tidy_data.txt` data file is a text file, containing space-separated values.

-The first row contains the names of the variables, which are listed and described in the [Variables](#variables) section, and the following rows contain the values of these variables.
+`tidy_data.txt` is a space-separated text file.
+The first row represents file header containing variables names listed and described in the [Variables](#variables) section.

 ## Variables <a name="variables"></a>